percona/k8spg-docs/docs/delete.md

 Here's the sequence of steps to do it:

-1. If you are not just deleting the Operator and the PotgreSQL cluster from a specific namespace, but are completely cleaning out your Kubernetes cluster, delete the CRD.
-Otherwise **skip this step**, because CRDs in Kubernetes are non-namespaced, but are available to the whole environment.
+1. If you are not just deleting the Operator and the PostgreSQL cluster from a specific namespace, but are completely cleaning out your Kubernetes cluster, delete the CRD.
+Otherwise, **skip this step** because CRDs in Kubernetes are non-namespaced but are available to the whole environment.

     List the CRDs: